Updated 23 February 2026 to reflect changes for the 2026 season and also the latest research data re attendances etc.

 It is interesting to note that according to Dorna Sports, the FIM and the International Race Teams Association, the proposal was unanimously backed by all teams.

-Personally, I think this is a really good thing.
+Personally, I thought it was a really good thing.

-For a while now, things have seemed a little stagnant with MotoGP.
+For a while things had seemed a little stagnant with MotoGP.

-Perhaps it is time for teams to be pushed, for riders to be pushed and a new generation of MotoGP riders is created.
+Perhaps it was time for teams to be pushed, for riders to be pushed and a new generation of MotoGP riders created.

-Marquez points out with less time to work on the bike, test and make changes it will push the teams again to be better and faster on race weekend.
+Marquez pointed out with less time to work on the bike, test and make changes it pushed the teams again to be better and faster on race weekend.